jdereg/json-io/README.md

             writer.writeImpl(p.getPets(), true)
         }
     }

+#### Customization technique 2.
+Custom instantiator ( `JsonReader.assignInstantiator(Class c, ClassFactoryEx)` )
+There are times when **json-io** cannot instantiate a particular class even though it makes many attempts to instantiate a class, including looping through all the constructors (public, private) and invoking them with default values, etc.  However, sometimes a class just cannot be constructed, for example, one that has a constructor that throws an exception if particular parameters are not passed into it.

+In these instances, use the `JsonReader.assignInstantiator(class, Factory)` to assign a `ClassFactory` or `ClassFactoryEx` that you implement to instantiate the class. **json-io** will call your `ClassFactory.newInstance(Class c)` (or `ClassFactoryEx.newInstance(Class c, Map args)`) to create the class that it could not construct.
+Your `ClassFactory` will be called to create the instance.
+In case you need values from the object being instantiated in order to construct it, use the `ClassFactoryEx` to instantiate it.
+This class factory has the API `newInstance(Class c, Map args)` which will be called with the Class to instantiate and the JSON object that represents it (already read in).
+In the args `Map`, the key 'jsonObj' will have the associated `JsonObject` (`Map`) that is currently being read.
+You can pull field values from this object to create and return the instance.
+After your code creates the instance, **json-io** will reflectively stuff the values from the `jsonObj` (`JsonObject`) into the instance you create.

+#### Customization technique 3.
+Handling a class that has some fields you do not want written out.
+Let's say a class that your are serialize has a field on it that you do not want written out, like a ClassLoader reference.
+Use the JsonWriter.FIELD_SPECIFIERS to associate a List of String field names to a particular Class C.  When the class is being written out, only the fields you list will be written out.

+#### Customization technique 4.
+Substitute your names for the class names written in the @type field.
+Optional, use shorter meta-keys (@type -> @t, @id -> @i, @ref -> @r, @keys -> @k, @items -> @i)

+Both the `JsonWriter` and `JsonReader` allow you to pass in an optional arguments `Map<String, Object>`.
+This `Map` has well known keys (constants from `JsonWriter` / `JsonWriter`).
+To enable the respective feature, first create a `Map`.
+Then place the well known key in the `Map` and associate the appropriate setting as the value.
+Below is a complete list of features and some example usages.
+Shown in Groovy for brevity.

+      Map args = [
+              (JsonWriter.SHORT_META_KEYS):true,
+              (JsonWriter.TYPE_NAME_MAP):[
+                  'java.util.ArrayList':'alist',
+                  'java.util.LinkedHashMap':'lmap',
+                  (TestObject.class.getName()):'testO'
+              ]
+      ]
+      String json = JsonWriter.objectToJson(list, args)

+In this example, we create an 'args' `Map`, set the key `JsonWriter.SHORT_META_KEYS` to `true` and set the `JsonWriter.TYPE_NAME_MAP` to a `Map` that will be used to substitute class names for short-hand names.

+#### Customization technique 5.
+Processing JSON from external sources.

+When reading JSON from external sources, you may want to start with `JsonReader.jsonToMaps(String json, Map args)`.
+This will get the JSON read into memory, in a Map-of-Maps format, similar to how JSON is read into memory in Javascript.
+This will get you going right away.
+If you want the JSON read in as proper objects, use `JsonReader.jsonToJava()`, however, it will likely only work if one of your systems is writing the JSON with **json-io**.

 ### Javascript
 Included is a small Javascript utility that will take a JSON output stream created by the JSON writer and substitute all `@ref's` for the actual pointed to object.
 It's a one-line call - `resolveRefs(json)`.
 This will substitute `@ref` tags in the JSON for the actual pointed-to object.
 In addition, the `@keys` / `@items` will also be converted into Javascript Maps and Arrays.
 Finally, there is a Javascript API that will convert a full Javascript object graph to JSON, (even if it has cycles within the graph).
 This will maintain the proper graph-shape when sending it from the client back to the server.